 - When fitting the turf, over- cut the turf by one inch along the edges for a proper fit.
 The excess turf will be necessary for the tucking process.
 When seaming turf edges together, use a seaming tool.
 Cut the turf in an S-shape to avoid the turf possibly pushing against each other's angles, which can create discoloration illusion in the seamed area.
 Install nails every six inches along the edge and drive them down three-quarters of the way.
 When finished, separate the grass to avoid pulling the blades down with the nail.
 The nail will be hidden with the grass blade at the base of the mat.
 Don't drive the nails down too deeply as it will pull the turf down and create dimples.
 Be sure to secure seams with six-inch U-nails every six inches.
 Make sure the U-nail is driven to the same level of the mat and hidden with the grass blades.

-- Tucking the turf means you will be hiding the turf edges against any hardscape or border by using a metal bar called a wonder bar.
+- Tucking the turf means you will be hiding the turf edges against any hardscape or border by using a metal bar call a wonder bar.
 This will give your installation a clean plush look.

 - Use a power brush or heavy bristled brush to pull against the grain of the grass to make it stand up.
 Apply your infill or sand and spread the granules evening throughout the entire turf installation.
 The infill will hold the blades upright and give the turf more weight.

 - Brush up your turf once again with a power brush or bristled brush to force your infill into the base of the turf.
 This will allow the turf to settle and create optimal stability for your synthetic grass.
 Follow up the process to also remove excess debris.

 - First you will want to make sure that your surface is level, clean and dry.
 Our turf flooring can be installed on concrete, dusting, powdering concrete, gypcrete , pressure treated decking, wood, or backer board.